2021–22 Ashes series: Day five

-Chasing a stiff target, England were at 142 runs for six wickets at dinner with Buttler at 16 and Chris Woakes at 28.
+Chasing a stiff target, England were at 142 runs for six wickets at lunch with Buttler at 16 and Chris Woakes at 28.
 The duo added 61 runs for the seventh wicket before Woakes was out for 44 runs out, bowled Richardson.
 Buttler, having faced 207 deliveries, trod on his stumps trying to work a cut behind square; his was the ninth wicket and England were all out for 192.
-Australia won the game by 275 runs, going 2-0 up in the five-match series.
+Australia won the game by 275 runs, going 2–0 up in the five-match series.
 Labuschagne was named player of the match for his century in the first innings and half century in the second innings, while Richardson was the pick of the bowlers, taking five wickets for 42 runs.

 Third Test

 Day one

 England made four changes to its team, with Jonny Bairstow, Zak Crawley, Jack Leach and Mark Wood replacing Stuart Broad, Rory Burns, Ollie Pope and Chris Woakes.
 Australia also made some changes, with Jhye Richardson and Michael Neser making way for Pat Cummins returning as captain, and debutant Scott Boland, a local boy who became only the fourth Indigenous Australian cricketer to play at Test level.
 After the start of play was delayed by rain, England's batting woes at the top of the order continued, with Cummins having dismissed openers Hameed and Crawley with only 13 runs on the board.
 It was yet again up to Root and Malan to rescue the innings, and the pair added 48 runs before Malan lost his wicket on the last ball before lunch, caught in the slips by Warner off Cummins for 14.
 England's score was 61 for three.

-England found themselves in trouble early in the Test after being bowled out with 185 runs.
+England found themselves in trouble early in the Test after being bowled out for 185 runs.

 Warner and Harris gave Australia its best start of the series, combining for an opening stand of 57 in 14 overs before Warner fell for a brisk 38 (off 42 balls) when a thick edge off Anderson was caught by Crawley at gully.
 Lyon was sent in as nightwatchman for the remaining two overs as Australia ended the day's play at 61 for one.